wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 1.2.3 =
+* Fix for the `wtf_fu_show_files` number formatting style - when not using the reorder attribute, numbers were not properly aligned to the top left corner of the thumbnail image.
+* Added `wtf_fu_show_files` attribute `show_numbers`, (default true), to allow
+image numbering to be turned off (false)
+* Updates to the examples\wtf-fu_hooks_example.php file to better integrate display of show_files output into generated emails.
+* Additional code to handle email template administration (PRO only feature).

 = 1.2.2 =
 * Bug fix : non-registered users were unable to progress through workflow stages since 1.2.0.
 * Disabled display of prev or next button when on the first or last stages.